 E) The desired Temporary Storage Period for each LNG cargo.

 4. For the commitment of Gasification Capacity through LNG Auction, the process of submitting LNG Application of this article does not apply.
-For Users who participated in a LNG Auction in accordance with Articles [81] to [83], the result of the LNG Auction in terms of the Gasification Capacity booking is considered an Approved LNG Application and produces all legal effects, according to Code, the LNG Agreement, the NGTS Tarrifs and the NGTS Tarrif Regulation.
+For Users who participated in a LNG Auction in accordance with Articles [81] to [83], the result of the LNG Auction in terms of the Gasification Capacity booking is considered an Approved LNG Application and produces all legal effects, according to Code, the LNG Agreement, the NGTS Tariffs and the NGTS Tarrif Regulation.

 5. The duration of the LNG Application includes an integer number of Days, with the exception of the case of in-day commitment of part of the LNG Facility Gasification Capacity, as defined in case iii) of paragraph [10].
 If the LNG Application nominates LNG Cargo Unloading, the duration of the Application includes at least the time period starting on the Day of Unloading of the first LNG Cargo to which the Application relates and ending on the farthest Day of all the Days which constitute the last Day of the Temporary Storage Period of all LNG cargos to which the Application relates.
 In case of joint unloading of LNG Cargo by two or more LNG Users, a separate LNG Application is submitted by each LNG User and in addition a joint Multiple cargo Declaration.
 In case a joint Multiple Load Declaration is not submitted with the LNG Application, the Unloading Day concerns the LNG Load to which the first Application to be approved relates.